-Finnish-American soprano/actor Molly Mustonen has been hailed by The New York Times for her “powerful sound and striking stage presence,” as she continues to garner critical acclaim throughout the United States and Europe for her ‘strong singing and acting’ (Huffington Post) and versatility across musical theater and opera.
+Hailed by The New York Times for her “powerful sound and striking stage presence,” Soprano l Actor, Molly Mustonen continues to garner critical acclaim throughout North America and Europe for her ‘strong singing and acting’ (Huffington Post) and versatility as a cross-over artist in musical theater and opera.

-A Minnesota native, Ms. Mustonen was lauded by Opera News as “a real talent” and praised for her “sensitive, nuanced portrayal” of Nina in the New York premiere of Thomas Pasatieri’s revised opera, The Seagull.
-Ms. Mustonen reprized the role of Nina as a winner of the Armel International Opera Festival and Competition, this European Premiere was broadcast to over 40 countries and to more than a million online subscribers, live from Hungary’s National Theatre.
+Opera News lauds Molly as “a real talent” and praised her “sensitive, nuanced portrayal” of Nina in the New York premiere of Thomas Pasatieri’s revised opera, The Seagull; Molly reprized the role of Nina as a winner of the Armel International Opera Festival and Competition, this European Premiere was broadcast LIVE to over 40 countries and to more than a million online subscribers, from Hungary’s National Theatre.

-“A fine singing actress” (New York Concert Review) critics and sold out audiences praise Molly’s musical theatre engagements.
-During her recent premiere as Julie Jordan in the classic Broadway musical Carousel, Molly is described as being “perfect for her role” (Desert News).
-In her debut as Guest Artist with the Utah Festival Opera, Molly received rave reviews in the lead role of Nellie Forbush in Rodgers and Hammerstein’s classic, South Pacific.
-Syracuse Opera audiences were enchanted by Molly’s most recent role debut as Eliza Doolittle in Lerner and Loewe’s classic; My Fair Lady.
-New York City critics and packed houses were also enthralled by Molly’s “luminous and lovely” (The New York Times) portrayal of Rosa Bella in the smash hit production and extended run of Frank Loesser’s The Most Happy Fella.
+“A fine singing actress” (New York Concert Review) critics and sold out audiences praise Molly’s musical theatre leading-lady repertoire.
+In her recent role debut, Broadway World gushed that Molly’s performance as Marian (the librarian), in Meredith Willson’s The Music Man was “exquisite” and “splendid”.
+In her premiere as Julie Jordan in the classic Broadway musical Carousel, Molly is described as being “perfect for her role” (Desert News).
+Molly’s debut as Guest Artist with the Utah Festival Opera also received rave reviews in the lead role of Nellie Forbush in Rodgers and Hammerstein’s classic, South Pacific, a role that Molly reprised to great acclaim at St. Petersburg Opera.
+Syracuse Opera was enchanted by Molly’s role debut as Eliza Doolittle in Lerner and Loewe’s classic; My Fair Lady; while New York City critics and packed houses were also enthralled by Molly’s “luminous and lovely” (The New York Times) portrayal of Rosa Bella in the smash hit production and extended off-broadway run of Frank Loesser’s The Most Happy Fella.

 An avid performer of contemporary opera, Ms. Mustonen has collaborated with some the world’s leading modern composers, most recently singing the role of Elizabeth in the World Premiere reading of Thomas Pasatieri’s God Bless Us Everyone.
 Additional premieres include; Ms. Hedgehog in the New York Premiere of Tobias Picker’s The Fantastic Mr. Fox, Sophie in Picker’s Emmeline, Florida Fandango in the New York Premiere of Randall Eng’s Florida, Mollicone’s NYC premiere of The Face on the Bar Room Floor for which Opera News described Molly’s duel-role performance of Isabelle and Madeline as “musically strong, dramatically satisfying” and Tallulah Carter in the New York Premiere of Pasatieri’s The Hotel Casablanca, for which Hamptons.com proclaimed Molly is “nothing short of sensational.”

 A skilled musician, Ms. Mustonen performed as the featured soprano soloist in the United States Premiere of Donizetti’s Requiem.
-Molly is the recipient of the University of Houston Cynthia Woods Mitchell Center for the Arts Fellowship as well as the recipient of the Franco Gentilesca Young Artist Award.
-Molly is also the Regional Finalist in the Metropolitan Opera Council Auditions and United States winner of the Armel International Opera Competition.
+Molly is the recipient of the prestigious University of Houston Cynthia Woods Mitchell Center for the Arts Fellowship as well as the recipient of the Franco Gentilesca Young Artist Award.
+Molly is also the Regional Finalist in the Metropolitan Opera Council Auditions and the North American winner of the Armel International Opera Competition.